symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

 Before starting solving the use case, you will need to set up two accounts with :doc:`NEM2-CLI <../../cli>`.

-1. Create one account to represent the product.
+1. Create an account to represent the product.

 .. code-block:: bash